phurwicz/hover/docs/pages/tutorial/t1-active-learning.md

 {!docs/snippets/html/thebe.html!}
 {!docs/snippets/markdown/binder-kernel.md!}

+## **Fundamentals**

+Hover `recipe`s are functions that take a `SupervisableDataset` and return an annotation interface.

+The `SupervisableDataset` is assumed to have some data and embeddings.

 ## **Recap: Data & Embeddings**

+Let's preprare a dataset with embeddings.
 This is exactly the same as in the [quickstart](../t0-quickstart/):

 <pre data-executable>
 {!docs/snippets/py/t0-0-dataset-text.txt!}